Durss/Twitchat/README.md

 \
 Here is the expected file structure:\
 ─ root\
   ├─ dist/\
   ├─ node_modules/\
   ├─ server.js\
   ├─ env.conf\
   ├─ credentials.json\
   ├─ fakeEvents.json\
 <br>
 <br>
 <br>

 # Server
-The server is super basic for now as there isn't much needs.
+The server is super basic for now as there aren’t much needs.
-For this reason it's a just a single file server coded in vanila JS that doesn't need any compilation.
-That might change in the futur.
+For this reason, it’s a just a single file server coded in vanilla JS that doesn’t need any compilation.
+That might change in the future.